schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/index.md

 Apache Velocity or &lt;FreeMarker&gt; separately, since these are not part of the SchemaCrawler download.

+Complete SchemaCrawler command-line help is available with the -h or -help command-line options.

 ## SchemaCrawler API

 SchemaCrawler is also a Java API that makes working with database metadata as easy as working with plain old Java objects.
 Java programmers need to access database metadata

 - in order to dynamically generate SQL statements
 - when programmatically determining the capabilities of a given RDBMS
 - when finding the names and types of tables and columns in the database